migueltaoliveira/pepes-ticket/README.md

 For demonstration purposes, the solution offers not only the Android application which relies on a custom server, but also an hardware-based integration that simulates the interaction of the customer with a tickets’ machine and also emulates the screens distributed throughout the supermarket.

+## architecture

+There are 4 components in total:
+* Android front-end app
+* Hardware-based front-end
+* Basic web dashboard for each service
+* Java backend

+Each have its own folder in this repo.